CNO cycle

 The positrons will almost instantly annihilate with electrons, releasing energy in the form of gamma rays.
 The neutrinos escape from the star carrying away some energy.
-One nucleus goes on to become carbon, nitrogen, and oxygen isotopes through a number of transformations in an endless loop.
+One nucleus goes on to become carbon, nitrogen, and oxygen isotopes through a number of transformations in a repeating cycle.

 The proton–proton chain is more prominent in stars the mass of the Sun or less.
-This difference stems from temperature dependency differences between the two reactions; pp-chain reaction starts at temperatures around 4×10^6 K (4 megakelvin), making it the dominant energy source in smaller stars.
+This difference stems from temperature dependency differences between the two reactions; pp-chain reaction starts at temperatures around 4×10^6 K (4 megakelvins), making it the dominant energy source in smaller stars.
 A self-maintaining CNO chain starts at approximately 15×10^6 K, but its energy output rises much more rapidly with increasing temperatures so that it becomes the dominant source of energy at approximately 17×10^6 K.